Program customization

 Details

-Covid 19 pandemic has put the notion of One Health, advocated by international institutions and researchers for several years, back on the agenda of public opinion and political decision-makers.
+DescriptionThe Covid 19 pandemic put the One Health concept, advocated by a number of international institutions and researchers for several years, back on the agenda of public opinion and political decision-makers.
 Following this brutal reminder of a contemporary health reality, the term has since become fashionable in the media.
 Research projects benefit from considerable funding, and national and international initiatives such as PREZODE are numerous.

 But what does the One Health concept really mean?
 What is really at stake?
 How can it be put into practice?
 Who can claim to be involved in this approach?
 What are the scientific and societal added values, as well as the weaknesses and shortcomings, that lie behind this label, which is promoted by numerous projects?
 What are the links with another contemporary concept: eco-epidemiology?